Saturday, August 14, 1971

 “Won’t Get Fooled Again”

-“Won’t Get Fooled Again” is “loud, raucous and out of control,” CS “showcasing everything the band has to offer.”
-CS It is “a gruff rocker obviously set as a counterpoint for the opening ‘Baba’ – with more reflections on the post-hippie disillusionment (‘meet the new boss, same as the old boss’).”
+“Won’t Get Fooled Again” is “loud, raucous and out of control,” RV “showcasing everything the band has to offer.”
+RV It is “a gruff rocker obviously set as a counterpoint for the opening ‘Baba’ – with more reflections on the post-hippie disillusionment (‘meet the new boss, same as the old boss’).”
 GS The song “is a howl of frustration and disillusion with political sloganeering and false promises.”
-SM It is “an ingeniously - constructed panoramic view of methods of attack they’ve grown fondest of over the years.”
-JNM
+SM It addresses “the futility of revolution when the conqueror is likely to become as corrupt as the conquered.”
+CC

 Daltrey unleashes the “mighty ‘YEAAAAH!,’” GS “his famous scream at the end of ‘Won’t Get Fooled Again.’”
 MU It is “arguably the most powerful roar ever captured on a rock record.”
 GS It inspires one “to leap five feet in the air with…arm raised, ready to slam down on some imaginary guitar upon…landing on the ground.”
 AD “It would go on to close all their subsequent live shows.”
 SM